Julian Barnes: Early life

 Barnes was born in Leicester, in the East Midlands of England, on 19 January 1946, although his family moved to the outer suburbs of London six weeks afterwards.
-Both of his parents were French teachers.
-He has said that his support for Leicester City Football Club was, aged four or five, "a sentimental way of hanging on" to his home city.
-At the age of 10, Barnes was told by his mother that he had "too much imagination".
+The younger brother of philosopher Jonathan Barnes, both of their parents were French teachers.
+Barnes said his support for Leicester City Football Club was – aged four or five – "a sentimental way of hanging on" to his home city.
+At the age of 10, Barnes's mother told her son he had "too much imagination".

-In 1956, the family moved to Northwood, Middlesex, the "Metroland" of his first novel.
-He was educated at the City of London School from 1957 to 1964.
-He then went on to Magdalen College, Oxford, where he studied modern languages.
-After graduation, he worked for three years as a lexicographer for the Oxford English Dictionary supplement.
+In 1956, the family moved to Northwood, Middlesex, the 'Metro-land' of his first novel.
+He went to the City of London School from 1957 until 1964, then to Magdalen College, Oxford, where he studied modern languages.
+After graduating, he spent three years as a lexicographer for the Oxford English Dictionary supplement, specialising in "sports and dirty words".
 He then worked as a reviewer and literary editor for the New Statesman and the New Review.
-During his time at the New Statesman, Barnes suffered from debilitating shyness, about which he has said: "When there were weekly meetings I would be paralysed into silence, and was thought of as the mute member of staff."
-From 1979 to 1986, he worked as a television critic, first for the New Statesman and then for The Observer.
+During his time at the New Statesman, Barnes suffered from debilitating shyness, about which he said: "When there were weekly meetings I would be paralysed into silence, and was thought of as the mute member of staff."
+He was a television critic between 1979 and 1986, beginning with the New Statesman and continuing with The Observer.

-Career
+Writing

+Barnes works – among his books and papers – on an IBM 196c electric typewriter in a study containing a large desk with three sides.
+He had to replace his original typewriter in 2023 when no one in Britain could repair it.
+A Hungarian wrote him a letter with news of an unused and working replacement IBM 196C for him.